wilgaboury/super-speedy-dial/README.md

 ## Build Instructions

+Note: This project uses the vite build tool so Node.js must be at least version 16.0.0, preferably the latest LTS or newer.

 - download the source or clone the git repository
 - `> npm install` - install project dependencies
 - `> npm run build` - generates build directory and output